azangru/mysite/src-old/diary/2021/index.md

 title: "2020"
 ---

+## March 29
+CSS wizardry:
+- Someone [built](https://twitter.com/cobra_winfrey/status/1375888420011188226) a 3d CSS model of a cargo ship.
+- A [twitch stream](https://www.twitch.tv/videos/966414970) showing a similar feat
+- [Web page](https://jhey.dev/) of the streamer with lots of cool stuff in it.

 ## March 16
 - The Front-End Developer Learning Roadmap, by Cody Lindley, sponsored by Frontend Masters, is a surprisingly good resource of its kind.
 - Eric Meyer's [site](https://meyerweb.com/) — love it!